ryanwaits/idioma/README.md

 ## Architecture

-OpenLocale follows a modular architecture with clear separation of concerns:
+Idioma follows a modular architecture with clear separation of concerns:

 - **CLI**: Command-line interface for interactive use
 - **Core**: Business logic for file processing and translation